A House Divided: How to Talk about Politics like Grown-ups Again.

 Under Review/Working Papers:

-- Book manuscript #2 (Prospectus under review): Analysis of attitudes toward transgender rights and strategies and tactics to increase support.
+- Book manuscript #3 (with Melissa Michelson): Analysis of attitudes toward transgender rights and strategies and tactics to increase support.

 - Article on strength of gender identity and attitudes toward transgender individuals.
-With Melissa Michelson.
+Revise and Re-submit with Melissa Michelson.

 - “Think Outside Your Political Box: Using the Classroom to Reduce the Effects of Motivated Reasoning and Elite Political Polarization.”
 Working paper for teaching and learning journal.